What is the Current Ratio?

 The current ratio, also known as the working capital ratio, measures the capability of a business to meet its short-term obligations that are due within a year.
 The ratio considers the weight of the total current assets versus the total current liabilities.
 It indicates the financial health of a company and how it can maximize the liquidity of its current assets to settle debt and payables.
 The Current Ratio formula (below) can be used to easily measure a company’s liquidity.

-Image: CFI’s Financial Analysis Fundamentals Course.
+Image: CFI’s Financial Analysis Fundamentals Course

 Current Ratio Formula

-The Current Ratio formulas is:
+The Current Ratio formula is:

 Current Ratio = Current Assets / Current Liabilities